 Why Doesn’t Anyone Read My Business Content

-Let me explain why most small business content fails to attract readers.
+Let me explain why most small business content marketing fails to attract readers.

 Wrong audience targeting results in content for everyone, reaching no one who actually cares.
 You write generic posts instead of addressing specific customer pain points directly.
 Content marketing for a small business that works is content that qualifies the ideal customer.